Skylake-dev/Notes/Data Bases 2/Data Bases 2.md

 - Phantom insert: R1 insert2 R1

 ### Modeling concurrency
-First, some definition and notation:
+First, some definitions and notation:
 - operation: read or write on a specific piece of data
   - R1(x): transaction 1 read the value of `x`
   - W2(x): transaction 2 update value `x`